Syntea/xdef/README.md

   <Competence>electrician</Competence>
   <Competence>carpenter</Competence>
 </Employee>

 ```

 </td><td>
-This is the complete X-definition file with the model of the XML data on the left:
+This is complete X-definition of the XML data on the left:

 ```xml
 <xd:def